Keyboard shortcuts

 Build Requirements

-As Youki is written in Rust, you will need to install and setup Rust toolchain to compile it.
+As youki is written in Rust, you will need to install and setup Rust toolchain to compile it.
 The instructions for that can be found on Rust's official site here.
 If you installed it using rustup, the correct compiler version will be setup automatically from rust-toolchain.toml in the repo root.

 Build with cross-rs